A Sensitivity Analysis Framework for Causal Inference Under Interference: Problem Description

 \end{assumption} \begin{assumption}[Weak Conditional Exchangeability] For $a \in \{0, 1\}$, we have

-where $\tilde{\mathbf{X}} = \mathbf{X}_{AY} \cup \mathbf{X}_{AG} \cup \mathbf{X}_{AS}$ and $\tilde{\mathbf{U}} = \mathbf{U}_{AY} \cup \mathbf{U}_{AG} \cup \mathbf{U}_{AS}$. \end{assumption} \begin{remark} Assumption \ref{exchangeability} highlights three additional challenges introduced by the combination of interference and lack of transportability. \begin{itemize} \item Under interference, one needs to condition on common causes of $A$ and $\mathbf{A}_{\mathcal{N}}$, even if these variables are not common causes of $A$ and $Y$, and do not need to be adjusted for in the absence of interference. \item Since the reference and target populations may differ in terms of their treatment generating mechanisms, $S$ also serves as a common cause of $A$ and $\mathbf{A}_{\mathcal{N}}$, and thus, must be adjusted for. \item Because the reference and target populations may differ in terms of their covariates (namely, causes of $A$ and $\mathbf{A}_{\mathcal{N}}$), there is a collider structure that necessitates adjusting for common causes of $A$ and $S$. \end{itemize}
+where $\tilde{\mathbf{X}} = \mathbf{X}_{AY} \cup \mathbf{X}_{AG} \cup \mathbf{X}_{AS}$ and $\tilde{\mathbf{U}} = \mathbf{U}_{AY} \cup \mathbf{U}_{AG} \cup \mathbf{U}_{AS}$ reflect all covariates which are the causes of $A$. \end{assumption} Because Assumption \ref{exchangeability} allows for the existence of a set of unobserved covariates that ensures independence, it is significantly weaker than the version of exchangeability typically presented in the absence of unmeasured confounding. \begin{remark} Assumption \ref{exchangeability} highlights three additional challenges introduced by the combination of interference and lack of transportability. \begin{itemize} \item Under interference, one needs to condition on common causes of $A$ and $\mathbf{A}_{\mathcal{N}}$, even if these variables are not common causes of $A$ and $Y$, and do not need to be adjusted for in the absence of interference. \item Since the reference and target populations may differ in terms of their treatment generating mechanisms, $S$ also serves as a common cause of $A$ and $\mathbf{A}_{\mathcal{N}}$, and thus, must be adjusted for. \item Because the reference and target populations may differ in terms of their covariate distributions (namely, causes of $A$ and $\mathbf{A}_{\mathcal{N}}$), there is a collider structure that necessitates adjusting for common causes of $A$ and $S$. \end{itemize}

 \end{remark}